caddyserver/website/src/docs/markdown/command-line.md

 	[--algorithm &lt;name&gt;]
 	[--salt &lt;string&gt;]</code></pre>

-Hashes a password and writes the output to stdout in base64 encoding, then exits.
+Hashes a password and writes the output to stdout, then exits.

 `--plaintext` is the plaintext form of the password.
 If omitted, interactive mode will be assumed and the user will be shown a prompt to enter the password manually.

-`--algorithm` may be bcrypt or scrypt.
+`--algorithm` may be bcrypt or any installed hash algorithm.
 Default is bcrypt.

 `--salt` is used only if the algorithm requires an external salt (like scrypt).